rjride/health_risk_profiler/README.md

     *   The backend will be running on `http://localhost:5000`.

 2.  **Start the frontend application:**
-    *   In a new terminal, navigate to the `health-app` directory and run:
+    *   In a new terminal,run the following command since the frontend runs directly without any separation:
         ```bash
         npm start
         ```